napnap75/rpi-docker-backup/README.md

 This image runs a backup every night (between midnight and 7 AM) on all the containers running on the host.
 For each container, the script will backup the followin parts (depending of the container labels) :
 - The volumes specified by the label `napnap75.backup.volumes`
 - The directories specified by the label `napnap75.backup.dirs`
+- The databases specified by the label `napnap75.backup.databases` (environment variable MYSQL_ROOT_PASSWORD must be set to allow a dump of the database)

 # Usage (installation)
 ## Common rules